trysmr/managing-the-development-of-large-software-systems/en.md

 While this test procedure sounds simple, for a large, complex computer program it is relatively difficult to plow through every logic path with controlled values of input.
 In fact there are those who will argue that it is very nearly impossible.
 In spite of this I would persist in my recommendation that every logic path be subjected to at least one authentic check.

 4) After the simple errors (which are in the majority, and which obscure the big mistakes) are removed, then it is time to turn over the software to the test area for checkout purposes.
 At the proper time during the course of development and in the hands of the proper person the computer itself is the best device for checkout.
-Key management decision are: when is the time and who is the person to do final checkout?
+Key management decisions are: when is the time and who is the person to do final checkout?

 ![Figure 8.
 Step 4: Plan, control, and monitor computer program testing.](figures/08.png)